yamesjamess/p3-project-untitlted/README.md

 * How to use if name = main by [Geeks for Geeks](https://www.geeksforgeeks.org/what-does-the-if-__name__-__main__-do/)

+* How to clear terminal in python [Clear Screen - ASCII sequence](https://stackoverflow.com/questions/2084508/clear-terminal-in-python/2084521)

 * All other content was written by the developer

 ### Achknowledgements